SStorm/vbb-loader/README.md

 In general, I found the geo_shape stuff to be the most interesting, as I haven't done anything with geo data before.
 This was also trickiest to get right and took quite a few attempts before it worked correctly (I think).
+Even though you can click on the shape in the crate GUI and it takes you to geojson.io, that fails to parse - I suspect it might be an issue with crate rather than the data?
 Because Crate is not super popular, it's generally more difficult to find answers to questions online, so there was a lot of trial and error.

 In any case, regardless of how this goes ahead, this was fun and I thank you for the challenge :)